nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

+awesome meticulous job in analysis, planning and execution! please keep up your good work!
+The following codebase files had been updated/added to address the issues that you highlighted and validated.
+Please meticulously review and analyze the following list of files again to double-check and confirm whether the identified issues have been resolved.

+---

 Awesome job on meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review and analyze my implementation plan for the agent toolset, then compare mine implementation with your plan.

 ---